“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Schedule appointments for the stake presidency.

 Advise the stake presidency of members who are entering the military or are already in military service.
-Under the direction of the stake presidency, help coordinate Church orientation for stake members who are entering the military (see 38.9.1 and 38.9.3).
+Under the direction of the stake presidency, help coordinate Church orientation for stake members who are entering the military (see 38.9.3).

 Orient new ward executive secretaries soon after they are called.
 Provide ongoing instruction as needed.